ibm-cloud-docs/log-analysis/infrastructure/vmware-vcenter.md

 4. In the *Advanced* section, check the option in *Settings* for **Enable logging** is selected.
 Then, select for **Debugging and statistics** the level of logging.
 Valid values are `Run normally`, `Record debugging information`, and `Record Statistics`.
 5. Click **OK**.

-## Using the VMware logging template
-{: #vmware-template-info}

-To ease your use of VMware logging using {{site.data.keyword.la_full_notm}}, your can use the predefined template.
-For more information, see [Using the VMware template](/docs/log-analysis?topic=log-analysis-templates-vmware).